 You don’t have to be a prepper or survivalist to have a first aid kit and you don’t have to make one just because you fear the world may come to an end.
 A reliable first-aid kit stocked with items that one knows how to use should be part of every household.

-There is no point in buying a first-aid kit that has a huge stockpile of medical supplies if you can’t put it to good use safely and effectively when time calls for it.
+There is no point in buying a first-aid kit that has a huge stockpile of medical supplies if you can’t put it to good use safely and effectively when the time calls for it.
 Rather than buying all these pre-made kits you can build your own for a fraction of the price.
-The following first aid kit is compiled to treat the majority of medical emergencies and you can find all the supplies at your local drug store, the dollar store and many other locations.
+The following first aid kit is compiled to treat the majority of medical emergencies and you can find all the supplies at your local drug store, the dollar store, and many other locations.

 The quantities listed below are subjective and they were designed for my family (two people).
 You should stock your first aid kit based on family size, likelihood of injury and types of expected injuries.
 You should use the kit you’ve assembled for your family’s daily medical needs as this will help you to familiarize better with the kit and keep your medical supplies fresh.
-As long as you replace the supplies you’ve consumed, your first aid kit will be ready for any significant first aid emergency that may arise if a disaster happens.
+As long as you replace the wound care supply you’ve consumed, your first aid kit will be ready for any significant first aid emergency that may arise if a disaster happens.

 First aid kit components:

 Large first-aid bag with various, individual compartments.